alaan-tv/d.cms/Front-end.md

 #Layout
-Dee.CMS provides layout concept, a different concept than template engines, but built on top of them, Where layout in Dee.CMS is assigned to one theme and the template itself defines where components placeholders/containers will appear, and the layout itself defines the visual layout by its CSS/SASS files and other assets, also templates support multi-formats and it's associated with one site.
+Dee.CMS provides layout concept, a different concept than template engines, but built on top of them, Where layout in Dee.CMS is assigned to one theme and the template itself defines where components placeholders/containers will appear, and the layout itself defines the visual layout by its CSS/SASS files and other assets, also templates support multi-formats and it's associated with one site.<br/>
 **Each layout is associated with one content type!**

 **Layout** concept is mainly to create different layouts for pages and content types, where it become reusable and much modular
 ###Functional usage
-**layout designer** will configure the layouts and defines the components placeholders/containers and the design of the layout along with its assets and defines what kind of containers/placeholders are supported if required, also he defines the other formats templates and assets and design
+- **layout designer** will configure the layouts and defines the components placeholders/containers and the design of the layout along with its assets and defines what kind of containers/placeholders are supported if required, also he defines for each format the templates, assets, and the design
-**layout configurer** users how can add components to placeholders/containers and provide the settings for each component.
+- **layout configurer** users how can add components to placeholders/containers and provide the settings for each component.

 #Content Types and layout